Table of Contents

-In order to understand community trademarks, we must first define the notion of trademarks.
+In order to provide you with information on community trademarks, our Romanian lawyers will first define the notion of trademarks.

 A trademark is a form of intellectual property that consists of a distinctive sign used by a commercial entity, a legal person or an individual in order to identify a product or service in front of the future consumers and differentiate the product/service from those of other business organizations or other entities.
 Trademarks may consist of a symbol, an image, a word, a name or a combination of these.